epfl-ada/ada-2024-project-adaventurers2024/README.md

 The IMDb id field is important because it serves as a unique identifier for a movie, enabling us to merge it with the Tropes dataset, and obtain multiple tropes associated with a movie.
 Finally, we generated a file linking directors and actors to each movie that takes into account the IMDb and CMU datasets to facilitate our cast and crew analysis.

-To reproduce the preprocessed files that contain the information previously described, navigate to `src/scripts` and run the following script:
+To reproduce the preprocessed files that contain the information previously described, download corresponding datasets, put in `./data` following the structure shown at the bottom, navigate to `src/scripts` and run the following script:

 ```
 python preprocess_data.py